conradmlee/text-classifier-movie-reviews/README.md

 # Text Classifier: Movie Reviews
+Training a text classifier that categorizes movie reviews from the Large Movie Review Dataset @ Stanford AI Lab.

 ## Introduction
 We train a text classifier to categorize movie reviews from the Large Movie Review Dataset into "positive" and "negative" classes.
 This classifier primarily uses CountVectorizer (to tokenize and pre-process the text) and LogisticRegression (as a classifier).
 In addition, we plot a Confusion Matrix to visualize the results, and use GridSearchCV to find the best parameters.